Not long to wait...

 From Junction 5 on the M2, follow the A249 towards Sheerness.
 The reserve is signposted from the exit for Iwade and Ridham Dock, which is immediately before the main Sheppey bridge.
 At the roundabout, take the second exit onto the old road bridge.
 On the Isle of Sheppey, after a minute or two, take the first right, following the brown Elmley Reserve sign.
 Take the second left with the Elmley sign.
 There is a 2 mile (3km) access road to the car park at Kingshill Farm.

-Sat-nav/google maps note: If you are using sat-nav our postcode is ME12 3RW but please note that some sat-navs go a little awry & Google Maps is particularly odd at the moment…Please make sure you go over the lower bridge and note that the road to us does look like you're going to the middle of nowhere and sat nav sometimes recognises it as a footpath.
+Sat-nav/google maps note: If you are using sat-nav our postcode is ME12 3RW but please note that some sat-navs go a little awry.
+Please make sure you go over the lower bridge and note that the road to us does look like you're going to the middle of nowhere!

 Before you travel we recommend checking The National Highways website and Twitter for travel updates relating to the M2 junction 5/A249 currently taking place.
 Diversions and roadworks may be in place but please allow a little extra travel time.

-If you have any questions about your accommodation you might find our information packs useful.
+If you have any questions about your accommodation, you might find our Information Packs useful.
 Click here for detailed information or ask a member of our friendly team who will be more than happy to help.

 Wild Swimming;